tjohnson314/sql-docs/docs/sql-server/azure-arc/troubleshoot-extension.md

 $result | Format-Table -Property ExtensionHealth, LastUploadTimestamp, LastUploadStatus, Message
 ```

-To identify possible problems, review the value in the **RecommendedAction** or the **FailureReasons** column from the results.
-The ReccommendedAction column will provide possible first steps to solve the issue or clues as to what should be investigated first.
-For futher information FailureReasons contains a list of all the reasons the resources was deemed unhealthy.
-Finally for even more information on your resource view the **LastExtensionStatusMessage** to see the last reported message by the agent.
+To identify possible problems, review the value in the **RecommendedAction** or the **FailureReasons** column.
+The ReccommendedAction column provides possible first steps to solve the issue or clues for what to check first.
+The FailureReasons column lists the reasons the resource was deemed unhealthy.
+Finally, check **LastExtensionStatusMessage** to see the last reported message by the agent.

 ## Identify extensions missing updates

-Identify extensions that have not updated status recently.
+Identify extensions that haven't updated status recently.
 This query returns a list of Azure extensions for SQL Server ordered by the number of days since the extension last updated its status.
-A value of '-1' indicates that the extension has crashed and there is a callstack in the extension status.
+A value of '-1' indicates that the extension crashed and there is a callstack in the extension status.

 ```kusto
 // Show the timestamp extracted